TES3MP/CoreScripts/tutorials/SynchonizingData.md

 ---
 The data is stored on the server using instance of classes [Player], [Cell], [RecordStore] and [WorldInstance].
 Specifically, all of the long-term information which gets kept between server restarts is in the `data` field of each instance.
 However, simply changing the `data` table of an object will only only alter that information on the server.
 To distribute it to the players' clients, you need to call a relevant `Load` function.
 There are too many to provide a compehensive list here, so I will provide a few examples and leave the reader to explore source code for the remaining options.
 Altering `data` tables doesn't directly change the values stored on disk.
-For them to stay after server restart, you need to eventualy call either `SaveToDrive` or `QuickSaveToDrive` function (if you are not sure which one to choose, use `QuickSaveToDrive`).
-Keep in mind that file operations are much slower than almost anything else you could do, so do this as rarely as possible (e. g. to prevent data loss due to a crash, or when unloading data from memory).
+For them to stay after server restart, you need to eventualy call either `SaveToDrive` or `QuicksaveToDrive` function (if you are not sure which one to choose, use `QuicksaveToDrive`).
+Keep in mind that file operations are much slower than almost anything else you could do, so perform them as rarely as possible (e. g. to prevent data loss due to a crash, or when unloading data from memory).

 Players
 ---